TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

 - Frequency selection.
 - Selecting clock source

-\note BiSS-C firmware will only run with ICSS UART Clock running at 160 MHz(when ICSS Core Clock is 225 MHz).
+\note BiSS-C firmware supports operation with ICSS UART Clock running at 160 MHz only, when ICSS Core Clock is 225 MHz due to clock divider requirements.

 \endcond